-Unfortunately, there are times when a person applying for, or an individual receiving, Social Security Disability Benefits becomes incarcerated.
-This can have an impact on a potential, or existing, recipients of benefits.
+Unfortunately, there are times when a person applying for, or an individual receiving, Social Security Disability Benefits become incarcerated.
+This can have an impact on potential, or existing, recipients of benefits.
 According to Social Security Administration Rules, no monthly benefits will be paid to an individual for any part of a month that the recipient is incarcerated for the conviction of a felony.

 If a person who has never received Social Security Disability Benefits is currently incarcerated and wishes to apply for benefits, they need to be released from prison in order to be considered for benefits.
 If the individual knows their release date, they can apply for benefits shortly before being released; however, their “Onset date” (the date on which they became disabled) cannot be prior to their release date.